 Know Your Rights

 Most parents who share joint physical custody share legal custody as well.
 Typically, a custody agreement also states which parent can make legal decisions about child-rearing, education, religion, and health care.
 Addressing issues, such as what happens if one parent decides to move, is also vital.
 Seeking the counsel of an experienced family lawyer is crucial to ensure your rights as a parent are protected and your children’s best interests are always at the forefront.

 There’s no doubt about it, co-parenting can be challenging.
 Having a caring, competent family-law attorney by your side can help you deal with bumps in the road and anything else that may come your way when negotiating a custody agreement.
 Our skilled legal team at Thomas, Conrad & Conrad Law Offices is here to help you keep your family happy and healthy so you can adjust to your new situation and move on with your life.

 With four convenient locations to choose from, our Lehigh Valley attorneys make it easy to find the top-notch legal representation you need.
-Our offices are located in Bethlehem, Allentown, Stroudsburg, and Topton, Pennsylvania.
+Our offices are located in Bath, Allentown, Stroudsburg, and Topton, Pennsylvania.
 Call us today at (610) 867-2900 or contact us online to schedule a free consultation.